cpd4t/online-resources/stopwatch.md

 # Problem Solving - building a stopwatch

 So far, we've been spending a lot of time and energy learning the fundamentals.
-This is important, but so far it's not much use in the real world.
+This is important, but so far it's not so much use in the real world.
 It's like knowing what bricks, windows and doors do, but not being able to build a house.

-Computer programming is really the art of solving problems with a computer.
-And there are all sorts of problems and all sorts of ways of solving them, so it's not enough just to learn how to build a particular house - we also need to practice problem solving itself.
+One way to think about computer programming is that it's the art of solving problems with a computer.
+And there are all sorts of problems and all sorts of ways of solving them.
+So it's not enough just to learn how to build a particular house and remember that solution.
+We also need to practice problem solving itself.

-What we're going to do is build something that could be useful in your classroom, a stopwatch.
+What we're going to do is look at solving a real problem in the context of your classroom.
+We're going to build something that's useful: a stopwatch.

 # Preparation